jebarcha/data-structures-and-algorithms/DataStructuresAndAlgorithms/README.md

 * The reverse string algorithm
 * To verify if an expression is balanced (it contains all its open and closed parentesis, brackets, etc.)

+#### Queues
+Queues are similar to stacks except that the first item inserted is the first one to be removed (FIFO) FIFO = First-In First-Out
+It like a line in the real world, people join the line from the back and leave from the front